 In rare cases, a sore throat can be considered an emergency.
-If you or someone in your care experiences difficult breathing, drooling, and significant difficulty swallowing, visit a hospital ER immediately.
-Otherwise, your sore throat can be treated at any FastMed Urgent Care.
+If you or someone in your care experiences difficulty breathing, drooling, and significant difficulty swallowing, visit a hospital ER immediately.
+Otherwise, your sore throat can be treated at any FastMed.
 We are open seven days a week, 365 days a year, with no appointment necessary.

 The typical sore throat is also known as pharyngitis.
 It may be accompanied by scratchiness, difficult or painful swallowing, tonsil swelling, and hoarseness.
 It can also be associated with body aches, headaches, fever, chills, runny nose, nausea, and vomiting.